19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (c) at the time the Director of Social Welfare is appointed as guardian in adoption of the child or the dependant’s pass is issued in respect of the child, as the case may be —

-(i) the child is below 6 months of age; and
+(i) the child is below 6 months of age;

-(ii) the employee —

-(A) is married, widowed or divorced; and
+(ii) the employee is married, widowed or divorced; and

-(B) has fewer than 4 other living children;
+(iii) if the application referred to in paragraph (a) is made before 17th August 2008, the employee has fewer than 4 other living children;

-(d) during the period commencing on the day the Director of Social Welfare is appointed as guardian in adoption of the child or the dependant’s pass is issued in respect of the child, as the case may be, and ending on the day before the child attains 6 months of age, the employee —
+(d) during the period commencing on the day the Director of Social Welfare is appointed as guardian in adoption of the child or the dependant’s pass is issued in respect of the child, as the case may be, and ending on the day the child attains 6 months of age, the employee —

 (i) is granted leave by her employer; and